-This study investigates regional cerebral blood flow (rCBF) changes in patients with Parkinson's disease using independent component analysis (ICA) statistical followed by parametric ^{99m}Tc-Methods: mapping (SPM). hexaemethyl-propyleneamine oxime (99mTc-HMPAO) was used as the CBF tracer for rCBF measurements.
-A single computerized photon emission tomography (SPECT) study was performed on 62 patients with Parkinson's disease in various disease stages, and also on 51 aged-matched controls.
+This study investigates regional cerebral blood flow (rCBF) changes in patients with Parkinson's disease using independent component analysis (ICA) followed by statistical parametric mapping (SPM).
+Methods: 99mTc- hexaemethyl-propyleneamine oxime (99mTc-HMPAO) was used as the CBF tracer for rCBF measurements.
+A single photon emission computerized tomography (SPECT) study was performed on 27 patients with Parkinson's disease in various disease stages, and also on 24 aged-matched controls.
 SPECT images were first spatially normalized to standard space, concatenated, and then subjected to ICA decomposition.
-The resulting image components were then separated by logistic regression into two sets: disease-related components, whose subject weights differenced between groups and non-disease related components, whose subject weights exhibited no group difference. ofeach Components set were back-projected and summed across components.
+The resulting image components were then separated by logistic regression into two sets: disease-related components, whose subject weights differenced between groups and non-disease related components, whose subject weights exhibited no group difference.
+Components of each set were back-projected and summed across components.
 The resultant rCBF images were normalized to the global CBF for each subject and then analyzed using SPM to compare the rCBF values changes between Parkinson's disease and control subject.
-Results: In the disease-related image subspace, patients with Parkinson's disease exhibited significantly higher adjusted rCBF in the subthalamic nucleus, putamen, globus pallidum, thalamus, brainstem, and anterior lobe of cerebellum. and significant hypoperfusion the supplementary motor plus dorsolateral prefrontal. pariteo-occipital cortex. insula, and cingulate gyrus.
+Results: In the disease-related image subspace, patients with Parkinson's disease exhibited significantly higher adjusted rCBF in the subthalamic nucleus, putamen, globus pallidum, thalamus, brainstem, and anterior lobe of cerebellum, and significant hypoperfusion in the supplementary motor plus dorsolateral prefrontal, pariteo-occipital cortex, insula, and cingulate gyrus.
 In the non-disease related image subspace, very few regions showed a significant group difference.
 Using SPM only without ICA separation gave significantly lower peak t value and at a smaller number of image voxels.
 Some of the regions revealed by ICA to be affected by Parkinson's disease have not shown significant changes in previous HMPAO-SPECT studies, though those are central to the pathophysiological model of Parkinson's disease.
-Finally, SVM could correctly classified normal controls from disease patient.
-Conclusion: In a HMPAO-SPECT study, ICA-based separation of normalized into disease-related images and unrelated subspaces revealed more disease-related brain regions than SPM directly.
-The applying diseased-related regions indicated by ICA are consistent with the current model of pathophysiology Parkinson's disease, though their rCBF changes in Parkinson's disease have not been fully demonstrated by any previous single functional imaging study.
-Also, the SVM classification method could help clinical doctor diagnosis between PD and controls.
-Thus ICA combine with SVM method provides a new and more comprehensive method for testing functional and brain circuit models in Parkinson's disease.
+Conclusion: In a HMPAO-SPECT study, ICA-based separation of normalized images into disease-related and unrelated subspaces revealed more disease-related brain regions than applying SPM directly.
+The diseased-related regions indicated by ICA are consistent with the current model of pathophysiology in Parkinson's disease, though their rCBF changes in Parkinson's disease have not been fully demonstrated by any previous single functional imaging study.
+Thus ICA provides a new and more comprehensive method for testing functional and brain circuit models in Parkinson's disease.